What Is Form FL-142? The Schedule of Assets and Debts Explained

 5. Vehicles, Boats, and Trailers

-6. Savings Accounts, Checking Accounts, and Money Market Accounts
+6. Savings, Checking, and Money Market Accounts

 7. Stocks, Bonds, and Investment Accounts